We eat and say a prayer for food but do we pray about how we eat and move?

 Set aside 5 minutes, every day, to pray specifically for revelation and freedom in this area.
 Anticipate potential trouble and ask God to help you walk in self-control.

-Interact with Him, allowing Him to inspire you to Godly action.
+Interact with Him, allowing Him to inspire you to godly action.

-2. PRAY THROUGH SCRIPTURE
+2. PRAYER FOR FOOD AND FITNESS THROUGH SCRIPTURE

 Then, don’t just read them, talk with God about them.
 Allow the Holy Spirit to highlight words and concepts you can draw upon in times of testing.